wizardap/Template/README.md

-# Template
+# Welcome
-This is my templete for competitive programming
+This is my templete from many resource for competitive programming

+## Gud job !